-Begin Macro (automatically added when the window is opened)
+Begin Macro (automatically added when the window is opened) WaitUntil

-WaitUntil

 Begin Loop

 Command A1

 Command B1

 Command C1

 Command D1

 End Loop

+End Macro (automatically added when the window is opened)

 In the generic example, the macro will begin running, but will pause until the date and time specified by the WAITUNTIL command.
 Once that time is achieved, the loop series will begin for the prescribed number of iterations before completing the macro.